Exploring over 700 massive quiescent galaxies at z = 2-7: Demographics and stellar mass functions: Introduction

-Since the advent of the JWST we have been finding many more high-z massive quiescent galaxies than previously found, and to even higher redshifts \citep[e.g.][]{Carnall2024, Nanayakkara2025, Nanayakkara2024, Baker2025a, deGraaff2025, Weibel2024qgal, Wu2025}.
-This has resulted in high densities that disagree with many aspects of theory \citep{Schreiber2018,Merlin2019,Carnall2023, Valentino2023, Baker2025a}.
-This was shown in some of the first data taken with JWST \citep[e.g.][]{Carnall2023, Long2024, Russell2024, Alberts2024}, but, due to the small regions probed, cosmic variance was shown to be an increasingly important factor \citep{Valentino2023}.
-Compared to theory, it is also important to take into account the effects of cosmic variance within cosmological simulations as in \citet{Baker2025a}, where they found that although this affects number densities, there is still a 3$\sigma$ disagreement at z>3.
+{Prior to JWST, spectroscopically confirmed massive quiescent galaxies were limited to a handful of studies with the redshift frontiers being continually pushed higher \citep[e.g.][]{Dunlop1996, Cimatti2004, Daddi2005, Glazebrook2017,Belli2019, Valentino2020}} However, since the advent of the JWST we have been finding many more high-z massive quiescent galaxies than previously found, and to even higher redshifts \citep[e.g.][]{Carnall2024, Nanayakkara2025, Nanayakkara2024, Baker2025a, deGraaff2025, Weibel2024qgal, Wu2025}.
+This has resulted in high number densities that disagree with many aspects of theory \citep{Schreiber2018,Merlin2019,Carnall2023, Valentino2023, Baker2025a}.
+This was shown in some of the first data taken with JWST \citep[e.g.][]{Carnall2023, Long2024, Russell2024, Alberts2024}, but, due to the small regions probed, cosmic variance was shown to be an increasingly important factor \citep{Steinhardt2021, Valentino2023}.
+Compared with theory, it is also important to take into account the effects of cosmic variance within cosmological simulations, as in \citet{Baker2025a}, where they found that although this affects number densities, there is still a 3$\sigma$ disagreement at z>3.
 The observational overabundance remains even when using spectroscopy to better ensure the fidelity of the quiescent galaxy sample \citep{Baker2025a}.
-This has resulted in the general consensus that we are observing more of these high-z quiescent galaxies than we find in our best cosmological simulations \citep{Valentino2023,Lagos2025}.
+This has confirmed that we are observing more of these high-z quiescent galaxies than we find in our best cosmological simulations \citep{Valentino2023,Lagos2025, Baker2025a}, i.e. more massive quiescent galaxies exist at high-z than are predicted by our current models and theory.

-However, the masses probed are also important; the JWST has uncovered a population of low-mass ($\rm M_\star<10^{9.0}M_\odot$) "mini" or "rapidly" quenched galaxies at z>5 \citep{Strait2023, Looser2024, Baker2025b}.
-These galaxies do not fulfil the traditional criteria of quiescent galaxies as whilst they have visible Balmer breaks, they also have low masses ($M_*\leq 10^{9}\ M_\odot$) and very blue colours, an indication of very recent quenching $\rm t_{quench}\leq30Myr$.
-We will not explore these types of galaxies in this paper \citep[we refer interested readers to one of the following works][]{Looser2024, Baker2025b, Gelli2025, Dome2024}.